FelixRiddle/learning-projects/ecommerce/IDEAS.md

 | | ⬜️ Option to resend the email
 | | | ⬜️ Also validate that this option has a limit and cannot be executed often

 ---- Backend ----
 | ⬜️ Add a log system

 ⬜️ Auth
 | ⬜️ Register
 | | ⬜️ Email verification process

+--- Components ---
+⬜️ Field
+| ⬜️ The user is able to reset the content of the field(mainly for the profile)

 ---- Others ----
 | ⬜️ Add diferent website styling options.